browserify/browserify-zlib/README.md

 Emulates Node's [zlib](https://nodejs.org/api/zlib.html) module for the browser.
 Can be used as a drop in replacement with [Browserify](http://browserify.org) and [webpack](http://webpack.github.io/).

 The heavy lifting is done using [pako](https://github.com/nodeca/pako).
-The code in this module is modeled closely after the code in the source of Node core to get as much compatability as possible.
+The code in this module is modeled closely after the code in the source of Node core to get as much compatibility as possible.

 ## API